hansj66/micro-bot/README.md

 # Micro:bit sumo robot
-Firmware for the [TimeExpander.com](https://www.timeexpander.com/) Micro:bit based robot
+Firmware and hardware design files for the [TimeExpander.com](https://www.timeexpander.com/) Micro:bit based robot

-The bot features two motor bridges, 3 x time of flight sensors (optional), 4 x reflective object sensors (optional) and a GPIO Expander.
+The bot features two motor bridges, 3 x time of flight sensors, 4 x reflective object sensors and a GPIO Expander.

-The jury is still out regarding the need for three time-of-flight sensors.
-The three front sensors allows the bot to home in on targets faster (without having to rotate on its axis and scanning for objects).
-The tradeoff being spending more time talking to sensors...
+Toolchain for building the firmware is the mBed online compiler.

-The bot is fully functional, but using PWM motor control seems to cause random crashes after a minute or two of running.
-I haven't been able to track this bug down yet (but, rest assured - I am going to ;)).
-It may be caused by a layout issue in the PCB, a missing decoupling capacitor or two, or a problem with the PWM driver in the framework.
+You can watch one of the demo state machines in action here: https://youtu.be/_6B225iNg58

 # Bill of materials
 * 1 x Main PCB (TimeExpander.com)